Orpius/SDK/docs/UserGuide/index.md

 Using a foundation like Orpius allows you to add an agentic security layer to your application.
 This works similarly to the principle of Segregation of Duties (SoD): customer-facing agents can use events to signal more privileged agents to perform tasks, without directly exposing sensitive capabilities such as scheduling, storage, or team information to customers.

 ## HTTP Parameters

 * Parameters starting with an underscore ( _ ) are passed to your tool only.
 * Parameters without an underscore are passed to your tool and the AI Agent.

+*Tip* For instructing events or activities avoid any mentions of the schedulle or the actual event in the task descriptopn becaise it confuses the agents and the agent may attmept to store the infor in the memoery if it think it has to wait.
+You must say do this now.
+*tip* When defining events or activities, avoid using words like schedule, event, or similar timing references in the task description.
+This can confuse the agent, causing it to interpret the instruction as a command to schedule itself or create an event.
+Instead, phrase the instruction as an immediate action i.e. "Do this now."

 Example of how events may flow in a Surveillance Application A camera sends a motion detected event.
 You configure this event to trigger a notification activity and an analysis activity.
 Orpius then orchestrates the response: it notifies the right user, launches the analysis, and, depending on the outcome, can automatically trigger follow-up actions such as raising an alert, starting a recording, or handing off to another tool.